What is Epsom salt?

 - Dislodge blackheads: Add a teaspoon of Epsom salt and 3 drops of iodine into a half cup of boiling water.
 Apply this mixture to the blackheads with a cotton ball.

-- Remove foot odor: Mix a half cup of Epsom salt in warm water and soak your feet for 10 minutes to remove bad odor, sooth achy feet, and soften rough skin.
+- Remove foot odour: Mix a half cup of Epsom salt in warm water and soak your feet for 10 minutes to remove bad odour, soothe achy feet, and soften rough skin.

 - Hair volumizer: Combine equal parts deep conditioner and Epsom salt and warm in a pan.
 Work the warm mixture through your hair and leave on for 20 minutes.
 Rinse thoroughly.